fionashenbayh/digital_dictatorship/tutorials/sentiment-analysis.md

 One of the most fascinating applications of natural language processing is sentiment analysis: evaluating the opinions, attitudes, or emotive content of texts.
 Also known as opinion mining or emotion Aritificial Intelligence (AI), this type of computational analysis has a variety of applications in [social science research](https://hedonometer.org/about.html) as well as [private industry](https://www.wired.com/2014/06/everything-you-need-to-know-about-facebooks-manipulative-experiment/).

 Howver, sentiment analysis is among the most challenging types of natural language processing because of the way that sentiment is expressed in the written word.
-That is, the complexities of human language enable us to express extremely complex ideas and emotions in ways that are not always easy to classify with a simple algorithm.
+That is to say, the complexities of human language enable us to express extremely complex ideas and emotions in ways that are not always easy to classify with a simple algorithm.

 To illustrate why this is the case, let's start with some simple examples: